-Everything you need to know to beat Therian forme Thundurus in Pokémon Go
+How to beat Therian forme Thundurus in Pokémon Go

-Beginning Tuesday, March 16, 2021, the Therian forme of Thundurus will make his Pokémon Go debut in Legendary Raids.
-Although we've faced the Bolt Strike Pokémon in his Incarnate forme, his Therian forme has a few key differences.
-Fortunately, we here at iMore have everything you need to know to get the most out of this Raid.
-And be sure to check out our Best Pokémon Go Accessories, so you can be fully equipped for your Pokémon Journey!
+Therian forme Thundurus is returining to Legendary raids in Pokémon Go.
+Fortunately, we here at iMore have everything you need to know to win this fight and add Thundurus to your roster.
+And be sure to check out our Best Pokémon Go accessories, so you can be fully equipped for your Pokémon Journey!

 Introduced in the Gen V games Pokémon Black and Pokémon White, the Forces of Nature are a Legendary Trio.
 Fans have also called them the Legendary Genies, the Kami Trio, and the Cloud Trio.
 They include Tornadus: the Cyclone Pokémon, Thundurus: the Bolt Strike Pokémon, and Landorus: the Abundance Pokémon.
 Landorus, the strongest of the three, was said to have stopped the other two from wreaking destruction across the Unova Region.
 In more recent times, the Mythical Pokémon, Meloetta was able to calm all three of the Forces of Nature to save the Unova Region from their destructive powers.